-Adrenaline lead to the arousal of the sympathetic nervous system and reduced activity in the parasympathetic nervous system.
+Adrenaline leads to the arousal of the sympathetic nervous system and reduced activity in the parasympathetic nervous system.

-Adrenaline creates changes in the body such as decreases (in digestion) and increases (sweating, increased pulse and blood pressure).
+Adrenaline creates changes in the body, such as decreases (indigestion) and increased sweating, increased pulse, and blood pressure.

 - Measuring stress hormones gives an objective measure of stress.